bernardoNerba/NERBA-Backoffice/README.md

 - [ ] Add new Integration tests project
 - [ ] Document, with comments, critical methods and classes
-- [ ] Write the frontend code for Teachers, Students, Modules, Companies features
+- [ ] Write the frontend code for Teachers, Students, Modules, Companies, Courses features
 - [ ] Frontend data filtering for user-friendly and efficient interaction

 ## Code of Conduct